monsoonmaelstrom/book2/book2.md

 But I need to get out of here.
 I can’t stay here.
 It feels like maybe the barrier between this place and everywhere else is getting thinner.
 Like maybe soon I’ll be able to break through it.
 Or would be able to if I had a body.

 How do you get a body?
-A body is a thing you have.
+A body is a thing you just *have*.
 Where is mine?
 How do I get it back?

 Liam is the one who can get me out.
 I’m sure of it.
 I focus everything I can on thoughts of him.

 The annoying way he’s always asking questions.
 So many questions.
 Questions about me, questions about magic, questions about us, questions about Davy, questions about Alex, questions I don’t want to answer.
 Only now maybe I do want to answer them.

-The way his eyes crinkle slightly when he laughs.
-The way his body engulfs mine, how the second he wraps his arms around me I lose all desire to be anywhere else.
+I think about the way his eyes crinkle slightly when he laughs.
+I think about the way his body engulfs mine.
+I think about the way I lose all desire to be anywhere else the second he wraps his arms around me.
 I think about how stubborn he can be when he thinks he’s right, or when he thinks I’m wrong.
-The way he’s always trying to keep me safe, even though I’m so much more powerful than he is—so much more powerful than he can even begin to understand—and the irony that I need him to come to my rescue now is not lost on me.
+I think about the way he’s always trying to keep me safe, even though I’m so much more powerful than he is—so much more powerful than he can even begin to understand—and the irony that I need him to come to my rescue now is not lost on me.
 I think about the look on his face that night we made paper lanterns and watched them float away.

 I think about falling in love with him, and I hold onto that thought with everything I can.

-I feel the magic binding us together flare to life, and as soon as I do, I’m grasping at it like it’s a life preserver, because I’m pretty sure it is.
+I feel the magic binding us together flare, and as soon as I do, I’m grasping at it like it’s a life preserver, because I’m pretty sure it is.
 It feels like I’m being pulled.
 I’m just not sure if I’m being pulled out of here, or pulled apart.
 I don’t think it matters though, because either way it’s something different.
 And right now, different is good.
 Different is life.
-Or death.
+Or maybe death.
 But hopefully life.

 I think maybe I hear screaming, and maybe I feel pressure.